phalcon/documentation/docs/tutorial-basic.md

 Adjust the code snippet above as appropriate for your database.

-With the correct database parameters, our model is ready to interact with the rest of the application, so we can save the user's input.
+With the correct database parameters, our model is ready to interact with the rest of the application so we can save the user's input.
 First, let's take a moment and create a view for `SignupController::registerAction()` that will display a message letting the user know the outcome of the _save_ operation.

 `app/views/signup/register.phtml`
 ```php